XiaoheLiu/resume/README.md

 - Courses: Numerical Solution of Partial Differential Equations, Scientific Programming in C++

+#### Fudan University, Shanghai, China

+Ba.
+Sc. in Theoretical and Applied Mechanics, _Sept 2011 - July 2015_

 ## Programming Skills

-- **Programming Languages** : JavaScript (ES5, ES6, ES7), Python, HTML, CSS, SQL, C, C++
+- **Programming Languages** : Python, C++, JavaScript, GraphQL, SQL, HTML, CSS
-- **Libraries & Frameworks** : React.js, Redux, Node.js, Express.js, jQuery, Semantic UI, Bootstrap
+- **Libraries & Frameworks** : ReactJS,  Apollo-client, GatsbyJS, NextJS, Redux, Styled Components, Jest, Enzyme, NodeJS, Django
-- **Databases** : MySQL, MongoDB
+- **Databases** :  PostgreSQL, MySQL, MongoDB
-- **Others** : Git, MATLAB, Unix Shell, LATEX
+- **Others** : Git, MATLAB, Bash, LATEX

 ## Technical Projects

+#### Handcrafty - Sell \& Shop for Handmade Items

+React & GraphQL Project, _Feb - Apr 2019_

+- Built a full-stack Etsy-like web app where user can search, sell, edit, add to cart and buy their favorite items.
+- Created a server side rendered frontend with NextJS, and used Apollo-client for fetching/caching data from the GraphQL backend and local state management; Tested the major components using Jest and Enzyme.
+- Designed extensive relational data models including users, items, orders, shopping cart items, and order items; Implemented the data layer on the backend using GraphQL Yoga and Prisma.
+- Developed server side functionalities including JWT authentication, permissions, email password updates, uploading images, and charging credit cards with StripeJS.

 #### 百字本 (100-Letter) Baizi Journal App

-Self-Initiated Project, _Jan 2019 - Present_
+Self-Initiated Project, _Jan - Feb 2019_

 - Designed and developed a minimalist journal app which prompts user to write a journal with 100 Chinese characters exact every day.
 I initiated this project based on my journaling habit for the past 10 years, and by developing this app, I aim to share this fun journal format with the world.
 - Reached out to a senior developer and collaborated on backend development, built a REST API with Node.js, Express.js and MongoDB, featuring JWT authentication and NoSQL schema.
 - Independently developed the frontend with React.js and Redux, implemented routing using React Router, and implemented data services using Axios and Redux Thunk.
 - Manage deployment to XRCloud in China.

-#### YelpCamp App

-Course Project, _Nov 2018_

-- Developed a full-stack yelp-like web app for sharing and discovering new campgrounds with Node.js, Express.js, MongoDB and Bootstrap; Deployed to Heroku.
-- Designed data schema for users, campgrounds and comments; applied data association using Mongoose.
-- Implemented user authentication and authorization using Passport.js.

 #### Computational Modeling of High Speed Jet Impingement